CASE STUDY

 The Stollery Children's Hospital Foundation raises funds to support the Stollery Children's Hospital in Edmonton.

-In 2026, Teddy Bear Fun Fest welcomed 1,502 participants and raised over $355k.
+In 2026, Teddy Bear Fun Fest welcomed +1.5k participants and raised 38% over their ambitious target.

 The challenge: Hundreds of participants, almost no fundraising

-Teddy Bear Funfest had grown steadily over its four years on Funraisin, but growth in registrations didn't automatically translate into growth in fundraising.
+Teddy Bear Fun Fest had grown steadily over its four years on Funraisin, but growth in registrations didn't automatically translate into growth in fundraising.
 Heading into 2026, Stollery's team faced a strategic tension: how do you grow revenue meaningfully when the bulk of your participants aren't fundraising at all, and the event itself is built to stay low-pressure and family-friendly?

 income